proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_process_interaction.md

 The system under test consists of one master and multiple slave processes.
 The main concept is that the master plays ping-pong (i.e. exchanges ping and pong messages) with all slave processes, which do not interact with each other.
-For the rest of this tutorial, we will refer to the slave processes as ping-pong players, because (as you will soon realize) they are unwilling to play other sports.
+For the rest of this tutorial, we will refer to the slave processes as _the ping-pong players_.

 The ping-pong master
 --------------------